-Leave of absence from work is one of the basic concepts of employing someone in the UK.
-As a rule, a contract of employment will state agreed upon occupational times and places.
+Leave of absence from work relates to one of the basic concepts of employing someone.
+As a rule, a 'contract of employment' will state agreed upon occupational times and places.

 ABSENT FROM WORK: LOA from work is often the cause of disputes in the workplace between employers and their employees.

 UK standards and industry guidelines regulate employee working hours.
 They govern the maximum number of hours worked before break periods and situations for taking time off work.

 These labour laws are in fact called the Working Time Regulations or WTR.
-As a result, UK employment laws grant at least 5.6 weeks' annual paid leave for every worker.
+As a result, UK employment laws grant at least 5.6 weeks of annual paid leave for every worker.

 Employers often regulate or restrict when paid holiday time gets taken.

 In some cases, leave from work could be an annual company shutdown.
 These situations are usually agreed in the trading contract.
-But, Statutory employment laws provide employees with official leave of absence for many other reasons besides holiday periods.
+But, statutory employment rights provide employees with official leave of absence for many other reasons besides holiday periods.

-LOA Definition: Leave of absence is a period of time where an individual maintains employee status while taking time away from their primary job.
+LOA UK Definition: Leave of absence is a period of time where an individual maintains employee status while taking time away from their primary job.

 Statutory leave and holidays are two of the most common reasons for workers to be absent from work.
 But, staff absence due to sickness also accounts for absenteeism from a primary occupation.

 Statutory Sick Pay is a system covering employees who are absent from work through illness.
 It helps workers who do not have specified contractual payments.

 Most contracts of employment include terms for procedures during sickness absenteeism.
 Still, long-term illness may give your boss grounds to terminate your employment.

 The 'right for time off to care for dependents' is a ruling which allows qualifying employees to take compassionate leave of absence.
 Compassionate leave provides an individual with absent time from work.
 It grants work absence to care for the sudden illness (or death) of a dependent family member who lives with them.

-Note: Compassionate leave absence is not applicable for non-emergencies or general bereavement.
+Note: Compassionate leave of absence is not applicable for non-emergencies or general death and bereavement.